Labour mobility and cross-border matching – why does it matter?

 All EURES countries are required to report on the overall functioning and performance of EURES.

 This reporting is based on five core indicators and six network indicators set out in Decision (EU) 2018/170.
-For each indicator, there is mandatory and optional data to be provided.
+Mandatory and optional data are to be provided for each indicator.

 The scores in the chart above are based on the mandatory data provided for each of the 11 indicators:

-The maximum possible for a country is 11 points.
+The maximum possible score for a country is 11 points.

-Thresholds: When a country reaches 7 points (and above), it scores 100 points in the overall performance chart.
-When it reaches a value between 4 and 6, it scores 75 points.
-Values equal or lower than 3 means that a country scores 50 points.
+Thresholds: if a country scores between 7 and 11 points, it is awarded 100 points in the overall performance chart.
+If it scores between 4 and 6, it is awarded 75 points.
+If it scores between 0 and 3, it is awarded 50 points.

 Indicator [2]: IT compliance for the EURES portal